Get

 • Fill bottles with warm water, wrap them in towels, and place them around your pet.

 • Use a digital thermometer to monitor your pet’s rectal temperature every 10 minutes.
-Normal body temperature for dogs ranges between 101°F and 102.5°F. These numbers can help guide your veterinarian on the help they provide you.
+Normal body temperature for dogs ranges between 101°F and 102.5°F. These numbers can help guide the veterinarian on the help they provide you.

 • If the dog is alert and can swallow, offer small amounts of warm but not hot water or a low-sodium chicken broth (onion and garlic free) to help raise their internal body temperature and prevent dehydration.